ansys/pysystem-coupling/doc/source/users_guide/syc_datamodel.rst

 	>>>

-If a setting is applied on such an object, that not only applies the specified value but also fills the other settings with default values where possible:
+If a setting is applied on such an object, this not only applies the specified value but also fills the other settings with default values where possible:

 .. code::